 Will the Tesla Model 3 Ever Release?

 For the time being, Tesla is still struggling to deliver the Model 3.
 That’s not to say it will never live up to its promise.
-However once they do manage to deliver Model 3s to all pre-orders but also have enough in Tesla dealers they can chalk up these setbacks as a learning experience.
-And hopefully, they’re future products won’t suffer similar difficulties.
+However, once they manage to deliver Model 3s to all pre-orders and have enough in Tesla dealers, they can chalk up these setbacks as a learning experience.
+And hopefully, their future products won’t suffer similar difficulties.

-Keep reading ShopTalk for more updates on the Tesla Model 3 as well as other exciting and new developments in the automotive industry!
+Keep reading ShopTalk for more updates on the Tesla Model 3 and other exciting and new developments in the automotive industry!